ivan-kleshnin/profile.checklist/README.md

 #### Things to avoid

-Every word on your resume takes up valuable space, and you shouldn't waste it with things that clearly make no difference at an initial resume assessment.
-Use common sense and for each word you add, ask yourself: does this piece of information help the employer decide whether or not to call me for an interview?
+Every word on your resume takes up valuable space, and you shouldn't waste it with things that make no difference at an initial resume assessment.
+Constantly ask yourself: does this piece of information help the employer decide whether or not to call me for an interview?

 I recommend removing all of the following pieces of information from your resume:
-* Age or Birthday
+* Age / Birthday
-* Marital / relationship status
+* Marital / Relationship status
-* Gender / Sexual orientation
+* Gender / Sexual orientation (\*)
 * Ethnicity / Nationality / Immigration Status
 * Social Security Number
 * Driver's license (how does being a driver help you as a developer?)
 * Full address (city and state/country are fine if you want to give a general idea)
 * Irrelevant hobbies

+(\*) – every person has at least one trait that an "average person", will consider bad or wrong.
+You may not like kids or anymals, you may prefer loud music (making others mad), you may be a vegan or [meatan](https://www.urbandictionary.com/define.php?term=Meatan).
+Whatever unique features you've got, it doesn't mean you have to proclaim them every now and then.
+Conversely, if you *enjoy* being different – have a courage to meet the consequences.

 #### Photo